 Summer is coming to an end and we are saying farewell to our interns.
-As they make their way back to their higher learning campuses, we know that they have left BHC RHODES with a superior insight of the engineering, accounting, surveying and personnel resources professions.
+As they make their way back to their higher learning campuses, we know they have left BHC with a superior insight of the engineering, accounting, surveying and personnel resources professions.

 Internships are unopened doors full of potential and opportunity awaiting both students and businesses.
 You may not even realize how valuable these students can be until they finish the program and are gone though.
 These opportunities don’t just work for the students, but also bring the company and its team a fresh face full of energy, ideas and a desire to learn.
 Check out these five advantages to bringing students on board.

 Internships offer students a hands-on opportunity to work in their desired field.
 They learn how their course of study applies to the real world and build a valuable experience that makes them stronger candidates for jobs after graduation.

 “The work our interns do while they’re here isn’t just busy work or academic-focused.
 It’s more about hands-on experience and really contributing to the company,” said Kevin Honomichl, BHC President.
 “Our internship program is about creating a talent pipeline and recruiting quality team members.”